lte-fau/MLS-Map/README.md

 ## Usage

 This project requires a PostGIS enabled PostgreSQL Database.
-Login information is stored in the _db-settings.php_ as well as the default admin-interface credentials and the OpenCellID API Key.
+Login information and table names are stored in _db-settings.php_.
+All other configuration is stored in _config.php_.
+The contents of config.php are copied to a database, therefore changes won't be applied after first generation.

 ##### 1.: Two functions are needed to enable the dbBuilder to work: